Differences in Phonics, Phonemic Awareness, Whole Word And Other Reading Approaches

 The Difference of Developing Mastery in place of Memorizing:

 Allen’s desire to make learning to read very affordable for families of dyslexics stimulated the development of the digital games of Magical I Am.
-Sky Village is an edutainment app in which an adventure game teaches children in K-5 to read 300 abstract words, numbers, punctuation marks; clearly identify the form and use of all alphabet letters, upper- and lower-case; and how to stabilize their Mind’s Eye on The Spot, an imaginary point used for stabilizing consistent perception of what a word looks like.
+Sky Village – Trail of Spells is an edutainment app in which an adventure game teaches children in K-5 to read 300 abstract words, numbers, and punctuation marks; clearly identify the form and use of all alphabet letters, upper- and lower-case; and how to stabilize their Mind’s Eye on The Spot, an imaginary point used for stabilizing consistent perception of what a word looks like.

 all three parts of each word: